LukeShortCloud/rootpages/src/virtualization/containers.rst

 Solutions:

--  ``RUN apt-get update`` in the Dockerfile before installing packages.
+-  ``RUN apt-get update`` in the Containerfile before installing packages.
 -  Use ``docker build --no-cache`` to not re-use old package repository cache.

 History